 - Serve very small portions to reduce mealtime stress.

 - Allow kids to touch, taste, nibble, spit out, and explore their food as needed.
+All of that exposure, even if they don’t actually swallow the food, is helpful progress.

 - Allow kids to explore food away from the table at the grocery store, farmer’s market, in the garden, while helping you cook, and more where there is likely to be less pressure.